7max/cl-fam/README.md

 ;; FAM-MONITOR-FILE/DIRECTORY functions
 ```

-For More Full Description description of the API see http://www.docunext.com/wiki/Gamin
+For more full description of the API see http://www.docunext.com/wiki/Gamin

 See docstrings for exported functions for more info.